maxdarque/prisma-docker/README.md

 caddy&
 ```

-Then your done and your private prisma cluster should be up and running with an encrypted endpoint.
+Then you're done and your private prisma cluster should be up and running with an encrypted endpoint.